darshgun/arduino-kill-time/README.md

-# Arduino
+# Arduino Kill-time

-Basic sketches for learning programming in Arduino
+Basic sketches for learn programming in Arduino